 NEWLY ARRIVED!
 Apply now to be an Office Insider for iPhone and iPad!

 There are a limited number of spots available.
 Those who are accepted into the Office Insider program will get early access to the newest features, fixes, and improvements for Office on iOS.
 What is Office Insider?

-If you have a qualifying Office 365 plan and sign in to the app with the Microsoft account or work or school account that's associated with your Office 365 subscription, you'll have access to the app's extra features as well as other Office 365 apps for iOS.
+If you sign in to the app with a free Microsoft account or an work or school account associated with a qualifying Office 365 subscription, you'll have access to the app's extra features as well as other Office 365 apps for iOS.

-To use the extra features in the app, on the Sign in page, type the personal Microsoft account or work or school account associated with your Office 365 subscription, and then tap Next.
+Enter your personal Microsoft account (it's free!) or the work or school account associated with your Office 365 subscription, and then tap Next.

-Type your Password, and then tap Sign in.
+Enter the password associated with your account and tap Sign in.

 Tap Create and Edit Documents to start working on your documents.

 Tip: After you sign in, your account is automatically added to the other Office apps installed on your iOS device.

 To add another account, like OneDrive for Business or Dropbox, tap Account > Add a Service.